Preview & Edit

 Weil acknowledged that while we find ourselves organized by a nation-state apparatus, this structure is limited:

 Thus, although one's country is a fact, and, as such, subject to external conditions, to hazards of every kind, in times of mortal danger there is nonetheless an unconditional obligation to go to its assistance.
-But it is obvious that, in fact, the people will show all the greater ardour in its defence the more they will have been made to feel its reality.
+But it is obvious that the people will show all the greater ardour in its defence the more they will have been made to feel its reality.

 National grandeur - a sentiment of patriotism or looking upon one's country as a means of self-bolstering - is equally feckless.
 I harbor a deep gratitude for the war poems of Wilfred Owen, an Englishman who died in WWI.
 His poems were not so anti-war as they were promotive of a consciousness about war.